rlayers/pawpaw/README.md

   - Search the resulting XML using either XPATH and/or plumule
   - Extract *both* ``ElementTree`` and Pawpaw datastructures in one go; with cross-linked nodes between trees
 - NLP Support:
-  - Pawpaw is ideal for both a) *preprocessing* unstructured text for downstream NLP consumption and b) *storing and searching* NLP generated content
+  - Ideal for *preprocessing* unstructured text for downstream NLP consumption
-  - Works with other libraries, such as [NLTK](https://www.nltk.org/)
+  - Integrates well with other libraries, such as [NLTK](https://www.nltk.org/)
 - Efficient pickling and JSON persistence
-  - Security option enables persistence of index-only data, with reference strings re-injected during de-serialization
+  - A security option allows persistence of index-only data, reinjecting referenced strings during deserialization
 - Stable & Defect Free
   - Over 5,000 unit tests and counting!
   - Pure Python, with only one external dependency: [regex](https://github.com/mrabarnett/mrab-regex)